Ajay Barsatilal Shahu

 These early vitamin deficiency symptoms represent the first stage of nutrient depletion.
 When identified early, most deficiencies can be corrected through dietary changes or oral supplements.

-• Hair fall & brittle nails: Excessive hair thinning or nails that split easily, often indicating Biotin (Vitamin B7), Zinc, or iron deficiency
+• Hair fall & brittle nails: Excessive hair thinning or weak nails, often indicating Biotin (Vitamin B7) deficiency

-• Mouth ulcers & cracked lips: Frequent canker sores or angular cheilitis may signal Vitamin B12 deficiency, other B-complex deficiencies, or iron deficiency
+• Mouth ulcers & cracked lips: Frequent sores or angular cheilitis may signal Vitamin B12 deficiency or other B-complex deficiencies

 • Low immunity: Recurrent infections or slow recovery may be associated with low Vitamin C or Vitamin D levels